 Useless Machine

-In my artistic journey, I've become captivated by the boundless potential that movement unlocks within the realm of art.
-I'm driven by the notion of creating dynamic connections between the viewer and my work, fostering a heightened level of interactivity.
-My inspiration finds resonance in the words of Dutch kinetic artist "Theo Jansen," who aptly remarked that the perceived barriers separating art and engineering are constructs of our own minds.
+I have long been intrigued by the boundless potential of mouvement and narratives.
+My inspiration echoes the words of Dutch kinetic artist "Theo Jansen," who aptly remarked that the presumed boundaries between art and engineering are constructions of our own mind.

-Guided by this revelation, I embarked on a creative endeavor that metamorphosed the natural phenomenon of flight into a mechanical masterpiece.
-Drawing from the organic world, I intricately engineered a composition that echoes the form of a wing.
-This larger structure is accompanied by eight meticulously crafted smaller frames, each adding intricate layers to the central concept.
-Through a meticulous fusion of nature and machinery, I gave life to a mechanical embodiment of flight, setting the stage for a kinetic performance that emanates a rhythm starkly contrasting the fluidity of flight.
+Prompted by this insight, I embarked on a design project that reimagined the motion of flyingt as a mechanical guest.
+Taking inspiration from nature, I thoughtfully composed an elaborate piece that resembles a wing.
+It's accompanied by eight smaller meticulously composed frames that all add multifaceted dimensions to the overall concept.
+Through a thoughtful synthesis of machine and nature, I created a mechanized embodiment of flight, setting the stage for a kinetic performance that emits a rhythm significantly disparate from the fluidity of flight.